-Although our credit agreement provides us with sufficient liquidity in the short term, the revolving loan B expires on October 31, 2005 and the \$35 million revolver expires on March 31, 2006.
-While we are currently working to obtain a new credit facility, we cannot assure you that our efforts will be successful.
+Although our credit agreement provides us with sufficient liquidity for the current fiscal year, the \$35 million revolver expires on June 30, 2006.
+While we are currently working to obtain a new credit facility, we cannot assure you that our efforts to extend or refinance our credit facility will be successful.
 In addition, the failure to comply with the terms of our credit agreement has required us to incur significant fees to our lenders to obtain waivers and amendments and caused us to seek alternative financing.
-Without acceptable waivers or amendments from our lenders with respect to any future covenant violations or alternative financing on terms acceptable to us, our lenders would have the right, among others, to declare all amounts outstanding under the credit agreement to be immediately due and payable and foreclose upon and sell substantially all of our assets to repay such amounts.
+Without acceptable waiver or amendments from our lenders with respect to any future covenant violations or alternative financing on terms acceptable to us, our lenders would have the right, among others, to declare all amounts outstanding under the credit agreement to be immediately due and payable and foreclose upon and sell substantially all of our assets to repay such amounts.

-Our sureties recently terminated our performance and bonding line.
-If we are unable to provide performance bonds for our projects, we may have less success in obtaining new work.
 Insufficient liquidity could have other important consequences to us.
 For example, we could:

-- have reduced operating flexibility, such as in the levels of workforce we can maintain or by being required to use subcontractors to perform work that could otherwise be performed by us; - be required to divert a substantial portion of our cash flow away from operations to the repayment of debt and the interest associated with that debt, particularly in the event of significant increases in interest rates as a substantial amount of our debt is at floating rates; - be required to delay bidding for or accepting new projects; - lose the services of skilled craftsmen and other experienced professionals if we are unable to retain them on our payroll during periods of idle time; - be restricted in our ability to bid for new work that would require significant up-front expenditures for mobilization, equipment and raw materials; - experience difficulty in financing future acquisitions and/or continuing operations.
+- have reduced operating flexibility, such as in the levels of workforce we can maintain or by being required to use subcontractors to perform work that could otherwise be performed by us; - be required to divert a substantial portion of our cash flow away from operations to the repayment of debt and the interest associated with that debt, particularly in the event of significant increases in interest rates as a substantial amount of our debt is at floating rates; - be required to delay bidding for or accepting new projects; - · lose the services of skilled craftsmen and other experienced professionals if we are unable to retain them on our payroll during periods of idle time; - be restricted in our ability to bid for new work that would require significant up-front expenditures for mobilization, equipment and raw materials; and - experience difficulty in financing future acquisitions and/or continuing operations.